codeplea/Hands-On-Network-Programming-with-C/README.md

 ### Suggestions and Feedback
-[Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.
+Please [contact me](https://handsonnetworkprogramming.com/contact/) if you have any feedback or suggestions.